onepub-dev/batman/README.md

 pcifim baseline
 ```

-The baseline process scan the set of directories defined in the rules.yaml file and
+The baseline process scans the set of directories defined in the rules.yaml file and
 creates a hash of each file.

 To check that your system hasn't been altered you then run a scan: